pols1600/vimrc/README.md

 ## Set up instructions:

-* If you have [homebrew](https://brew.sh/) installed, just type the following line to install Neovim:
+* If you have [homebrew](https://brew.sh/) installed, type the following line to install Neovim:
 ```
 brew install neovim
 ```